dell/csm-docs/content/docs/csidriver/release/powermax.md

 ### New Features/Changes
 - Online volume expansion for replicated volumes.
-- Added support for PowerMax Juniper release
+- Added support for PowerMaxOS 10.
 - Removed 9.x Unisphere REST endpoints support.
 - Added 10.0 Unisphere REST endpoints support.
-- Automatic SRDF group creation for PowerMax arrays (Juniper release and above).
+- Automatic SRDF group creation for PowerMax arrays (PowerMaxOS 10 and above).
-- Added PowerPath for Linux support.
+- Added PowerPath support.

 ### Fixed Issues
 There are no fixed issues in this release.